therealozp/class-notes/time series and forecasting/AR models.md

 for any $\lvert \phi \rvert < 1$, the ACF dies off to 0.

 ### partials
-the partial autocorrelations are the main identifier of an $AR$ model.
+the partial autocorrelations are the main identifier of an $AR(p)$ model.
 $$
 \forall AR(p): \begin{cases} P(\tau) \neq 0 & \text{if } \tau \leq p \\ P(\tau) = 0 & \text{if } \tau > p \end{cases}
 $$